-They also let these passengers board early so I could get settled without too much jostling from other passengers.
+They also let these passengers board early so I could get settled without too much jostling from others while boarding.
 I’m not sure what policy other airlines have but it’s worth asking if they’ll let you get on early, even if it’s just to wrestle with the flight socks before other passengers join your row!

 Tell the crew

 Speaking of crew, I flew one leg of the London to Melbourne journey with Emirates and one with Qantas and the crew on both flights were great at looking out for me once I warned them I was a little nauseas from morning sickness.

 They refilled the water bottle I’d had to empty at Dubai Airport and double checked I was good throughout the flight too.